WELCOME TO

 established.
 Since the bloom is placed well above the foliage the whole

 plant has a bold presence.
-In spite of its merlot background, the color
+In spite of its merlot

-chartreuse throat.
+the broad, spreading chartreuse throat.

 Fertile both ways.